 Another thing you’ll want to do when you’re spending time at the location is to take lots of high-quality pictures.
 These pictures will be convenient while making your Kickstarter video and designing your page.
 Remember, a picture is worth a lot more money than words on Kickstarter.
 And the locals that you want to buy into your project will love seeing pictures of places they recognize.

 While making an original film about a place you love is great, it crosses the line if you want to exploit the locals for a laugh.
 You better adore the site you’re making a film about.
 Even if you’re having fun with local culture (think of Fargo), it better come from a loving place.

 When it comes to local promotion, what is the story behind your story?

-There are plenty of inefficient ways to try to drive traffic to your site.
+There are plenty of inefficient ways to drive traffic to your site.
 I have seen plenty of people with 100 Twitter followers craft witty lines for their Kickstarters to send out all day.
-You might reach those followers, but really it’s a waste of time.
+You might reach those followers, but it’s a waste of time.
 We want to avoid all the inefficient ways to drive traffic and focus on big wins.

 Forget about everything else.
 Period.
 You’re going to be too busy and have too much on the line to waste time posting cutesy fliers or sending postcards to distant relatives.

 “You can’t manage what you can’t measure.”
 So goes the old business maxim by Peter Drucker.